MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/custom-controls-overview.md

 - The kind of data that can be configured, either a `field` or a `dataset`.
 - Any properties that can be configured in the application when the component is added.
 - A list of resource files that the component needs.
-- The name of the TypeScript function in the component implementation library that returns an object that applies the required component interface.

-When a user configures a code component, the data in the manifest file filters out the available components so that only valid components for the context are available for configuration.
+When a user configures a code component, the data in the manifest file filters the available components so that only valid components for the context are available for configuration.
 The properties defined in the manifest file for a component are rendered as configuration columns so that the user configuring the component can specify the values.
 These property values are then available to the component  at runtime.
 More information: [Manifest schema reference](manifest-schema-reference/index.md)

 ## Component implementation